SrijanBadhya/Debsoc/Running the PES Debsoc.md

 By freeloaders I mean people who don't participate in the debsoc much, but want to join reimbursements.

 When the debsoc tries to send a lot of people to a tournament and asks for reimbursements, the management sometimes makes it an issue and asks the debsoc to cut names.
-Sometimes while applying for reimbursements, we try
+Sometimes while applying for reimbursements, we try to limit people in the application because we fear that if we initially have too many people, instead of telling us to cut people, they might reject reimbursement for the tournament entirely (ghost the mail).
+I don't have experience communicating between students and the management, so I can't really tell how to work with the management.